lua-carbon/graphene/readme.md

 To create a library intended for use with Graphene, make the init.lua of the root folder contain the contents of `graphene.lua`.
 Then, when the folder containing your library is required, a Graphene namespace will be returned that facilitates loading the rest of your library.
 What used to be `init.lua` in a library should then become `_.lua`, which is automatically loaded by Graphene to initialize directories.

+See [Rationale](docs/rationale.md) for an argument for, and potentially against Graphene.

 ## Support
 Graphene presently runs under the following platforms natively:
 - Lua 5.1+ with or without LuaFileSystem